 The weekly Sunday St Kilda Esplanade Market reopened on Sunday 8 November.

 Meals services will continue to operate, but may be subject to closures or changes, pending further government announcements.

-Parking Enforcement due to the direction above will only be enforcing the following restrictions:
+We will still be enforcing the following restrictions:

 - No Stopping zones

 - Obstructions to driveways and laneways, or within 10 metres of an intersection